PlatonNovikov/ants/README.md

-only ant_raylib is somewhat finished.
+only ant_raylib is somewhat finished (is in the ant_cool.c for some reason).
 Obv you need raylib for it